alttch/psrt/cluster.md

   replicate all topics.

 * To enable clustering, license keys must be uploaded to all cluster nodes.
-A license key is individual for each node in cluster.
+A license key is individual for the each node in cluster.

 * Paths to license key files must be set in "server/license" field of the main configuration file.